AI Use Cases/Manufacturing

 ROI & Revenue Impact

-Manufacturers deploying this system typically see 25-40% improvement in forecast accuracy within the first 90 days, directly reducing safety stock levels and freeing 12-18% of tied-up working capital.
+Manufacturers deploying this system typically see a meaningful improvement in forecast accuracy within the first 90 days, directly reducing safety stock levels and freeing 12-18% of tied-up working capital.
 Procurement lead times compress because you're ordering in alignment with real production windows, eliminating 60-70% of expedited orders and their associated 15-25% cost premiums.
 Production throughput improves 20-35% as work orders arrive with realistic demand signals, reducing changeover frequency and allowing longer, more efficient production runs.
 Scrap and rework costs drop 8-12% because you're no longer force-feeding inventory through constrained machines.
 Combined, these shifts lower COGS per unit by 4-7% while improving on-time delivery rates by 18-25%.

 ROI compounds over 12 months as the model matures.
 In months 1-3, you capture quick wins: lower expedite costs, reduced safety stock, and improved forecast accuracy.
 Months 4-6 bring operational benefits: plant floor efficiency gains as demand signals stabilize, supplier relationship improvements from more predictable ordering patterns, and reduced firefighting overhead in procurement.
 By month 12, your supply chain operates as an integrated system - demand, capacity, and procurement are synchronized.
 Most manufacturers recoup deployment costs in 6-8 months and achieve 15-20% net margin improvement on affected product lines by month 12.